Two variable logic with ultimately periodic counting: From Analysis of Constrained Regular Graph Problems to Decidability of

 \begin{corollary} Both satisfiability and finite satisfiability for $\fotwopres$ are decidable. \end{corollary}

-We will sketch how Theorem \ref{theo:main} is proven, making use of Lemmas~\ref{lem:main-lemma-bireg} and~\ref{lem:main-lemma-direg}.
-We start by observing that satisfiability (and spectrum analysis) for an $\fotwopres$ sentence can be converted effectively into the same questions for a sentence in a variant of Scott normal form:
+We prove Theorem \ref{theo:main} using Theorems ~\ref{thm:main-lemma-bireg} and~\ref{thm:main-lemma-direg}.
+We start by observing that satisfiability for an $\fotwopres$ sentence --- as well as spectrum analysis, to be defined formally in Section \ref{sec:spectrum} --- can be converted effectively into the same question for a sentence in a variant of Scott normal form:

-where $\alpha(x,y)$ is a quantifier free formula, each $\beta_i(x,y)$ is an atomic formula and each $S_i$ is an u.p.s.
+where $\alpha(x,y)$ is a quantifier-free formula, each $\beta_i(x,y)$ is an atomic formula and each $S_i$ is a u.p.s.
+More precisely, every $\fotwopres$ sentence can be converted effectively into a sentence in form (\ref{eq:snf}) such that they are equisatisfiable and have the same spectrum.
 The proof, which is fairly standard, can be found in the appendix.
-By taking the least common multiple, we may assume that all the (non-zero) periods in all $S_i$ are the same.
+By taking the least common multiple, we may assume that all the non-zero periods in all $S_i$ are the same.
+For example, if $S_1=\{\prd{0}{2}\}$ and $S_2=\{\prd{0}{3}\}$, they can be rewritten as $S_1 = \{\prd{0}{6},\prd{2}{6},\prd{4}{6}\}$ and $S_2=\{\prd{0}{6},\prd{3}{6}\}$.
+Here it is worth mentioning that when we write $\alpha(x,y)$ and $\beta(x,y)$, we implicitly assume that both $x$ and $y$ occur.
+For the rest of this section, we fix an $\fotwopres$ sentence $\phi$ in form \eqref{eq:snf}, with all $S_i$ as described above.
+The signature of structures we consider will be the signature of $\phi$.

 We recall some standard terminology.
-A {\em $1$-type} is a maximally consistent set of atomic and negated atomic unary formulas using only variable $x$.
-A $1$-type can be identified with the quantifier-free formula that is the conjunction of its constituent formulas.
-Thus, we say that an element $a$ in a structure $\cA$ has $1$-type $\pi$, if $\pi$ holds on the element $a$.
-We denote by $A_{\pi}$ the set of elements in $\cA$ with 1-type $\pi$.
-Clearly the domain $A$ of a structure $\cA$ is partitioned into the sets $A_{\pi}$.
-Similarly, a {\em $2$-type} is a maximally consistent set of atomic and negated atomic binary formulas using only variables $x,y$, containing the predicate $x\neq y$.
-The notion of a pair of elements $(a,b)$ in a structure $\cA$ having $2$-type $E$ is defined as with $1$-types.
-We denote by $\Pi = \{\pi_1, \pi_2, \ldots, \pi_n\}$ and $\cE = \{E_1, \ldots, E_t, \rev{E_1}, \ldots, \rev{E_t}\}$ the sets of all $1$-types and $2$-types, respectively, where $\rev{E_i} (x,y) = E_i(y,x)$ for each $1\leq i \leq t$---that is, each $\rev{E_i}$ is the reversal of $E_i$.
+A {\em $1$-type} is a maximally consistent set of atomic and negated atomic formulas using only variable $x$, including atomic formulas such as $r(x,x)$ or $\neg r(x,x)$.
+Each $1$-type can be identified with the quantifier-free formula formed as the conjunction of its constituent formulas.
+Thus, we say that an element $u$ in a structure $\cA$ has $1$-type $\pi$, if $\pi$ holds on the element $u$.
+For a structure $\cA$ with domain $A$, we let $A_{\pi}$ denote the set of elements in $\cA$ with $1$-type $\pi$.
+Clearly $A$ is partitioned into the sets $A_{\pi}$ with $\pi$ ranging over $1$-types.
+Similarly, a {\em $2$-type} is a maximally consistent set of binary atoms and negations of atoms containing $x\neq y$, where each atom or its negation uses two variables $x$ and $y$.\footnote{Under standard definitions, such as the ones in~\cite{gkv,ctwobinary}, a $2$-type may contain unary atoms or negations of unary atoms involving variable $x$ or $y$.
+In this paper we use a different definition and require that each atom and the negation of an atom in a $2$-type explicitly mentions both $x$ and $y$.} The notion of a pair of elements $(u,v)$ in a structure $\cA$ having $2$-type $E$ is defined as for $1$-types.
+We let $\Pi = \{\pi_1, \pi_2, \ldots, \pi_n\}$ and $\cE=\{E_1,\ldots,E_t\}$ denote the sets of all $1$-types and $2$-types (over the same signature as $\phi$), respectively.